 1. Cut back on going out to eat.

-Going out to eat in New York is soooo expensive.
+Going out to eat can get really expensive.
 Every time I go out to dinner with friends, it costs me a minimum of $30.
 This is one of the most obvious ways to cut back your spending.

 While I was saving to quit my job and travel, I went out to eat at a restaurant about twice a month.
-The rest of the time, I ate at home or got super cheap fast food (looking at you, Taco Bell!)
+The rest of the time, I ate at home.

 Cutting back on how much you eat out can help you save a significant amount for travel!

 2. Saved money on rent.